romanmarkunas/hangman/README.md

+# Deployment
+1) Checkout from Git using git clone
+2)

 # Architecture
 Project architecture has 4 layers, similar to Onion architecture.
 Main idea of architecture is dependency inversion, that is the inner layer knows nothing about outer layer.